learn-co-curriculum/react-hooks-webpack-and-react/README.md

   - `index.html` tells the browser to request `jquery.js` from the server
   - `index.html` tells the browser to request `animateDiv.js` from the server

-A quick and dirty way around this would be to either combine our JavaScript files into one file on the server (bringing this to two requests):
+A quick and dirty way around this would be to combine our JavaScript files into one file on the server (bringing this to two requests):

 ```html
 <!-- index.html -->